Skip to main content

 Online registration and payment are required.

-SATURDAY, SEPTEMBER 13, 2025
+SATURDAY, DECEMBER 20, 2025

-AUDIT ONLY - WHICH WAY?
+AUDIT ONLY - NOVICE/OPEN SEQUENCING WORKSHOP

-AUDIT ONLY - NOVICE/OPEN HANDLING
+AUDIT ONLY - MASTERS HANDLING

 Payment is due in full at the time of registration.
 No refunds will be given unless there is a waiting list, or you find a replacement for your slot.
 A $10 processing fee will be deducted from your refund.